The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Introduction

 Below $\sim 10\,\mathrm{keV}$, magnetar spectra are commonly represented by two-component models, either two blackbodies or a blackbody plus a power law.
 The thermal components arise from localized hot spots on the neutron star surface, whereas the non-thermal component is produced via resonant Compton scattering (RCS) of surface photons by magnetospheric charges in a twisted magnetic field \citep{tlk02,fernandez2007,ntz08}.
 Many magnetars also emit a hard X-ray tail extending up to $\sim 100$--$200\,\mathrm{keV}$, often with strong pulsations.

-In such extreme magnetic environments, the propagation of electromagnetic radiation is profoundly modified.
-The combined plasma–vacuum dielectric tensor becomes highly anisotropic, and the ordinary (O) and extraordinary (X) polarization eigenmodes acquire markedly different opacities \citep[see e.g.][]{2006RPPh...69.2631H}.
+In such extreme magnetic environments, the propagation of electromagnetic radiation is profoundly modified, as first discussed in the pioneering work of \citet[see also \citealt{1997JPhA...30.6485H} and \citealt{2006RPPh...69.2631H} for a comprehensive review]{1978JETPL..27..305G,1978SvAL....4..117G}.
+The combined plasma–vacuum dielectric tensor becomes highly anisotropic, and the ordinary (O) and extraordinary (X) polarization eigenmodes acquire markedly different opacities.
 Radiative-transfer calculations predict correspondingly large linear polarization fractions, up to $\sim 80\%$ and $\sim 20\%$, from thermal emission emerging from strongly magnetized atmospheres or condensed surfaces, respectively \citep[e.g.,][]{Fernandez2011,Taverna+14,Taverna+20}.
 Until recently, these predictions remained untested, owing to the lack of sensitivity in X-ray polarimeters.

 The launch of the Imaging X-ray Polarimetry Explorer (\ixpe) in December 2021 \citep{Weisskopf2022} enabled the first high-quality spectro-polarimetric measurements in the $2$--$8\, \mathrm{keV}$ band.
 During its four years of operations, \ixpe\ observed about one hundred X-ray sources, including five persistent magnetars, \object{4U 0142$+$61} \citep{taverna+22}, \object{1RXS J170849.0$-$400910} \cite[hereafter 1RXS J1708;][]{zane+23}, SGR 1806$-$20 \citep{turolla+23}, 1E 2259$+$586 \citep{heyl+24} and 1E 1841$-$045 \citep{rigoselli+25, stewart+25a}.
 With the exception of SGR 1806$-$20, statistically significant polarization (energy- and phase-integrated) was detected, ranging from $\approx 6\%$ to $\approx 35\%$.
 The degree of polarization is strongly dependent on the energy: it is moderate ($\approx 10$--$20\%$) at $2$--$3\, \mathrm{keV}$ and then increases to $\approx 60$--$80\%$ at $6$--$8\, \mathrm{keV}$ in 1E 1841$-$045 and 1RXS J1708, or to $\approx 35\%$ in 4U 0142$+$61.
 The polarization angle remains nearly constant with the energy in the former two sources, implying that the same polarization mode dominates through the \ixpe\ band.
-In contrast, 4U 0142$+$61 exhibits a drop in the polarization degree to zero near $4\, \mathrm{keV}$ accompanied by $\sim 90^\circ$ rotation of the polarization angle, signaling a transition in the prevailing polarization mode \citep[see][for an extensive discussion and physical interpretations]{tatu24}.
+In contrast, 4U 0142$+$61 exhibits a drop in the polarization degree to zero near $4\, \mathrm{keV}$ accompanied by $\sim 90^\circ$ rotation of the polarization angle, signaling a transition in the prevailing polarization mode \citep[see][for an extensive discussion and \citealt{lai23} for an alternative interpretation]{tatu24}.